 "I hope I’ve helped people through my writing as well as my art.
 I find writing is very much like painting with words.
 Art has always been an escape for me even as a young child.
-I would hide away in a closet or corner of the house with paper and crayons drawing places to run away from the yelling and screaming that echoed off the walls of our house that was never a home, as well as from my father’s belt."
+I would hide away in a closet or a corner with paper and crayons drawing places to run away from the yelling and screaming that echoed off the walls of our house that was never a home, as well as from my father’s brutality."

-For many years, since moving to Atlanta, Chumbley has been involved as an activist and remains effective within several AIDS, Youth, Homeless, Equal Rights, and Mental health service organizations, donating his art which encompasses contemporary landscapes, abstracts, and nudes using the media of oil, wax, varnish, and photography.
-His work has been in several galleries and is in many impressive private and corporate collections across the country.
+For many years, after moving to Atlanta, Chumbley has been involved as an activist and remains effective within several AIDS, Youth, Homeless, Equal Rights, and Mental Health Service Organizations — donating his art which encompasses contemporary landscapes, abstracts, and nudes using the media of oils, acrylics, wax, varnish, and photography.
+The artist is best known for his large mixed media abstract paintings often incorporating ideograms and symbols into his work.
+His paintings harken back to the era of abstract expressionism with his broad painterly brushwork and naïve l'art brut drawing style.
+His work has been in several galleries and is in many impressive private and corporate collections across the country and abroad.

 In July 2013, the artist and writer moved to the Palm Springs area of California.
 Making the move after thirty-two years, James Randall remains dedicated to his art and writing, and continues to be generous with his work donating it to many of those worthwhile charitable organizations when asked.
 Chumbley states, “Donating my work to help others gives my life a true purpose.”
 James Randall tries to live by three rules: Love more than you’re loved; give more than you take; and leave it better than you found it.
 "All that is good inside of me, comes from my mother," states the artist and writer.